sbordeyne/renpy-text-editor/README.md

 - [ ] Search, Replace, and Search in all files with regular expression support.
 - [ ] Built-in inline boolean expression simplifier
 - [ ] Boolean expression builder with variable names, and a truth table for those really complex conditions.
+- [ ] Native support for .editorconfig files

 ## LayeredImage Builder Feature